Moving from Canada

 Great job opportunities

 Compared to many countries, New Zealand weathered the global recession relatively well.
 In fact, by December 2014, annual growth had risen to 3.3%, the fastest rate of expansion in six years and, according the New Zealand Treasury, one of the strongest performances in the OECD

-It means that, while we’re not in boom times, there are good jobs and careers for people from Canada here in New Zealand.
+It means that there are good jobs and careers for people from Canada here in New Zealand.

 In several parts of the country, the job market is particularly strong.
 For example, Christchurch needs people with construction and trade skills for the rebuild after the earthquakes there in 2010 and 2011.

 Many employers and professional bodies recognise qualifications and experience gained in Canada.

 There are opportunities in other places and locations, particularly if your skills are on the New Zealand skill shortages lists posted by Immigration New Zealand.